Harshitha-YJ/Portfolio/README.md

 Scroll-to-top button for enhanced UX

-Form integration with Web3Forms for easy contact submissions<br>
+Form integration with Web3Forms for easy contact submissions

- Technologies Used
+🚀 Technologies Used
 HTML5 - Structuring the content

 CSS3 - Styling with custom themes and animations